openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/visual_prompting.rst

 .. note::
     Optimization is performed in the following order: image encoder  then decoder.
     Because the optimized image encoder is used for decoder optimization, segmentation fault error can occur when releasing threads and memories after optimization step.
-    It doesn't affect optimization results, but it's recommended to set ``--data.config.train_subset.num_workers 0`` to avoid this error.
+    It doesn't affect optimization results, but it's recommended to set ``--data.train_subset.num_workers 0`` to avoid this error.

 3. Finally, we can also evaluate the optimized model by passing it to the ``otx test`` function.